is an ear infection?

 Protect your baby from exposure to secondhand smoke, which can make ear infections more severe and more frequent.

 If you bottle feed your baby, hold the infant in a semi-upright position so formula doesn’t flow back into the eustachian tubes.
 Avoid bottle propping for the same reason.

 When possible, avoid exposing your baby to situations where cold and flu bugs abound.
 If you or someone in your household is sick, wash your hands often to keep the germs away from your baby.

-The Centers for Disease Control and Prevention recommends seeing a doctor if your baby has any of the following signs:
+The Centers for Disease Control and Prevention (CDC) recommends seeing a doctor if your baby has any of the following symptoms:

 - discharge of blood or pus from the ears